Investments in India

 - Government route: In this, the foreign entity has to take the approval of the government.

-- The Foreign Investment Facilitation Portal (FIFP) facilitates the single window clearance of applications which are through approval route.
+- The Foreign Investment Facilitation Portal (FIFP) facilitates the single window clearance of applications which are through the approval route.
 Administered by DPIIT, Ministry of Commerce and Industry.

 External Commercial Borrowing